 The finger test is exactly what it sounds like.
 Push your index finger one to two inches into the soil near the base of a plant.
 If it feels dry and crumbly at that depth, it is time to water.
 If it feels cool and slightly moist, wait another day and check again.

-This test works for nearly every type of garden soil and every plant variety.
+This test works for any soil type and any plant.
 It costs nothing, takes five seconds, and gives you more accurate information than any fixed schedule.

-Make the finger test part of your morning routine, especially during summer and at any point when the weather changes.
-Once it becomes a habit, you will rarely need to think consciously about whether your garden needs water.
+Make the finger test part of your morning routine, especially during summer and whenever the weather changes.
+Once it becomes a habit, you will rarely need to think twice about whether your garden needs water.

 Using a Moisture Meter for More Accurate Results

 If you want a step up from the finger test, a basic soil moisture meter is a practical investment.
-Entry-level models are available for well under $15 and require no batteries.
-You simply insert the probe into the soil and read the result on a numbered scale.
+Entry-level models cost well under $15 and require no batteries.
+You insert the probe into the soil and read the result on a numbered scale.

 Most meters use a scale from 1 to 10.
-A reading below 3 typically indicates dry soil that needs water.
+A reading below 3 indicates dry soil that needs water.
 A reading of 4 to 7 indicates adequate moisture.
-A reading of 8 or above suggests the soil is already saturated and should not be watered yet.
+A reading of 8 or above means the soil is saturated and should not be watered yet.

 What Dry, Moist, and Waterlogged Soil Looks and Feels Like

-With a little practice, you can read soil moisture with your eyes and hands without any tools at all.
+With a little practice, you can read soil moisture with your eyes and hands — no tools needed.

-Dry soil is lighter in color than moist soil, often pale tan or grey depending on its composition.
+Dry soil is lighter in color than moist soil, often pale tan or gray.
 It pulls away from the edges of containers and crumbles when you squeeze it.
-In beds, it may crack slightly along the surface.
+In beds, it may crack along the surface.

 Moist soil is darker, holds its shape loosely when compressed, and feels cool to the touch.
 It does not stick to your fingers or clump into a ball.
 This is the state you want to maintain for most plants.

 Waterlogged soil feels heavy and dense.
-It may smell slightly sour or musty from anaerobic activity, and it holds its shape when squeezed without crumbling at all.
-If you see standing water between plants or puddles that do not drain within an hour of watering, your soil is already at capacity.
+It may smell sour or musty from anaerobic activity, and it holds its shape when squeezed without crumbling at all.
+If you see standing water between plants or puddles that do not drain within an hour of watering, your soil is waterlogged.

 Recognizing the Signs of Overwatering Plants

 Overwatering is the most common mistake beginner gardeners make.
-It is also one of the most damaging, because too much water causes harm slowly, and the signs are easy to misread.
-Many gardeners see a wilting plant and reach for the watering can, when in fact the plant is wilting because its roots are already drowning.
+It is also one of the most damaging, because the harm builds slowly and the signs are easy to misread.
+Many gardeners see a wilting plant and reach for the watering can, when the plant is wilting because its roots are already drowning.

 Yellowing Leaves Are the Earliest Warning Sign

-Yellow leaves are one of the first visible signs that something is wrong, and overwatering is frequently the cause.
+Yellow leaves are one of the first visible signs that something is wrong, and overwatering is often the cause.
 When roots sit in saturated soil, they cannot take up oxygen.
-They begin to deteriorate, and the plant loses its ability to pull nutrients from the soil even when those nutrients are present.
+They begin to deteriorate, and the plant loses its ability to absorb nutrients even when they are present in the soil.

 The yellowing pattern matters.
 Overwatering typically causes uniform yellowing across the lower leaves, which feel soft and may fall off easily.
 The soil will feel wet when you check it.

 Nutrient deficiency, by contrast, tends to produce yellowing in patches or along leaf veins, and it usually occurs alongside dry soil.
-If your soil feels wet and your lower leaves are turning uniformly yellow, reduce watering for several days and watch for recovery before drawing other conclusions.
+If your soil feels wet and your lower leaves are turning uniformly yellow, reduce watering for several days and watch for recovery before looking for other causes.

 Root Rot — What Happens When Overwatering Goes Too Far

-Root rot is the advanced stage of what begins with overwatering.
+Root rot is what happens when overwatering goes unchecked.
 When soil stays consistently saturated, oxygen-depleted conditions allow fungal pathogens to take hold in the root zone.
 The roots begin to decompose while the plant is still trying to grow.

-Symptoms of root rot include a foul, musty smell rising from the soil even when it has not been disturbed.
+Symptoms include a foul, musty smell rising from the soil even when it has not been disturbed.
 If you gently dig up a small section of root and examine it, affected roots will appear slimy, dark brown, or black rather than firm and white.

-Above ground, the plant may wilt despite wet soil, which is the key indicator that something is wrong beneath the surface.
+Above ground, the plant may wilt despite wet soil — the key indicator that something is wrong beneath the surface.
 Leaves may turn yellow, then brown, then begin to drop.

-Mild cases of root rot can be addressed by stopping all watering, removing any mulch over the affected area, and improving drainage by gently aerating the soil.
+Mild root rot can be fixed by stopping all watering, removing mulch from the affected area, and gently aerating the soil to improve drainage.
 Severe cases may require removing the plant entirely to prevent spread to nearby plants.

 How to Fix Overwatered Garden Beds Before Losing Your Plants

 If you catch overwatering early, recovery is straightforward.
-Stop watering immediately and do not resume until the soil has had time to dry to an appropriate moisture level.
+Stop watering and do not resume until the soil dries to a proper moisture level.
 This may take three to five days depending on soil type and weather.

-Remove any mulch from the surface of the affected area to allow the top layer of soil to dry faster.
-Use a garden fork to gently loosen the top three to four inches of soil, which improves air circulation around the root zone without disturbing the roots too aggressively.
+Remove any mulch from the surface of the affected area to let the top layer of soil dry faster.
+Use a garden fork to gently loosen the top three to four inches, which improves air circulation around the root zone without disturbing the roots.

 Leave the bed alone for five to seven days, then reassess plant health.
-A plant that was stressed from overwatering but not yet suffering from rot will typically show visible signs of recovery within a week.
-New leaf growth, firmer stems, and leaves returning to a healthy green colour are all positive signs.
+A plant that was stressed from overwatering but not yet suffering from rot will usually recover within a week.
+New leaf growth, firmer stems, and leaves returning to a healthy green color are all positive signs.

 A healthy plant can recover from a brief dry period far more reliably than it can recover from sustained root rot.
 When in doubt, err toward slightly drier rather than consistently wet.